The Future of Sustainable Packaging

 The respondents in the study ranked too much packaging and inappropriate materials as the most critical environmental factors to overcome.
 Confusion around what gets recycled and ease of recycling ranked lowest.
 This suggests brands need to move towards the barest packaging and more sustainable materials such as paper, cardboard and glass.

-Consumers also indicated having a recycling center within the store and an environmentally friendly packaging section would influence which retail banner they shop.
+Consumers also indicated that having a recycling center within the store and an environmentally friendly packaging section would influence which retail banner they shop.
 In contrast, offering only bulk or local products has less impact on banner selection.

 Although reusable grocery bags ranked the highest future purchase intent (44%), the entire reusable category such as water bottles and sandwich containers dominated customers’ future purchases.
 Appliances, which you can click for more info, such as kitchen composter, soda dispenser, exterior composter and distilled water fountain have a lower level of future purchase intent.
 In addition, if you want to avoid the high costs of replacing your appliances and need affordable insurance coverage for your belongings, then make sure to visit sites like Forbrukerguiden.no for more info.